 During your stay in hotels in Prague, you'll notice two types of menus; ready to serve (hotova jidla) and cooked to order (minutky).
 While the ready to serve is the traditional Czech menu on offer with side dish accompaniments, cooked to order is the expensive one which starts after 4.00pm and where the customers have a say in the menu.
 Hotova jidla are traditional Czech preparations of pork and beef served along with French fries, rice or potatoes.

 To top it all off, palacinky crepes or ovocne knedliky dumplings will satiate the sweet tooth.
-Czech cuisine has a lot on offer, only if you are ready to experiment with different world cuisines.
-Be a game and try their succulent meat dishes downed with a mug of beer.
+Czech cuisine has a lot on offer, only if you are ready to experiment with different cuisines.
+Try their succulent meat dishes downed with a mug of beer.